-Thai Iced Tea is a delicious accompaniment to any Thai dish.
-I can’t keep myself from ordering this stuff when I eat at Thai restaurants, so I decided to learn how to make it at home!
+I can’t keep myself from ordering Thai Iced Tea (also known as Cha Yen) when I eat at Thai restaurants, so I decided to learn how to make Thai tea at home!

 Luckily, Thai Iced Tea mix is easy to find in any Asian-import grocery store, but can also be ordered online.
-The brand I buy looks like this:
+I buy this brand.

-A bag that size will make many, many large batches of tea so it’s definitely worth the small investment.
-Once you have your tea mix, you just need water, ice, sugar, cream, and a way to brew it.
+A bag that size will make many, many large batches of Thai ice tea so it’s definitely worth the small investment.
+Once you have your Thai tea mix, you just need water, ice, sugar, cream, and a way to brew it.

-I prefer to use my French press to brew Thai Iced Tea because it comes out of the package “loose leaf.”
+I prefer to use my French press to make this Thai tea recipe because it comes out of the package “loose leaf.”
 You could also use a cheesecloth, fine mesh strainer, or coffee filter to strain out the solids once the tea has brewed.

-My French Press (which is green, naturally) has a frame which is not made out of metal, meaning I can fill it with water and put it (minus the metal plunger) in the microwave to heat up the water.
+My French Press has a frame which is not made out of metal, meaning I can fill it with water and put it (minus the metal plunger) in the microwave to heat up the water.
 Seriously, taking out the step of heating the water separately and pouring it in has changed my mornings forever.

 It holds 8 cups of water, so I typically use 4 tablespoons of the Thai Iced Tea mix to brew mine to my liking.
 You can absolutely use more more less depending on how strongly you take your tea.

 Simply fill your press with water, add in 4 tablespoons of sugar, then heat in the microwave until boiling.